Beyond borders: refugee stories of hope, strength and change

 Anoud builds a safe learning space for children

-A 30-year-old entrepreneur, Anoud, couldn’t just stand by watching the local youth falling with their learning, just because they were from Jordan’s most underserved areas, where educational challenges are getting worse.
+A 30-year-old entrepreneur, Anoud, watching local youth fall behind in their learning, simply because they were from Jordan’s most underserved areas, where educational challenges are getting worse.

 “My story is more than just about a school.
 It’s about the transformative power of education and the importance of community-led solutions,” explains Anoud.